Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 However, you will probably never have to use this.
 > I have never needed the ‘undo’ a migration command, and a quick survey of EF users at a recent talk I gave came back with the answer that none of them had ever used the ‘undo’ migration commands either.

-> -- Entity Framework Core in Action
+> -- Jon P Smith, Entity Framework Core in Action

 ## The Configuration File